Viscount Blakenham

 Viscount Blakenham, of Little Blakenham in the County of Suffolk, is a title in the Peerage of the United Kingdom.
 It was created in 1963 for the Conservative politician and former Secretary of State for War, John Hare.
 He was the third son of Richard Hare, 4th Earl of Listowel (see Earl of Listowel for earlier history of the family).
-As of 2018 the title is held by his grandson, the third Viscount, a professor at MIT who succeeded his father, a former chairman of Pearson PLC, in that year.
+As of 2018 the title is held by his grandson, the third Viscount, a professor at the Massachusetts Institute of Technology who succeeded his father, a former chairman of Pearson PLC, in that year.
 As a great-grandson of the fourth Earl of Listowel, he is also in remainder (as of 2018 second in line) to this peerage and its subsidiary titles.